Project 2012

 Humphrey Waddington

-In his first two seasons as a triple jumper, Humphrey has risen to 21st on the UK rankings, with a 15.03pb and been invited to the UK Challenge Final for TJ after coming 8th in the UK Athletics merit rankings.
+In his first two seasons as a triple jumper, Humphrey has rose to 21st on the UK rankings, with a 15.03pb and been invited to the UK Challenge Final for TJ after coming 8th in the UK Athletics merit rankings.
 He scored points in the BUSA Long and Triple Jump finals and qualified for the England Athletics U23 Open Championships in June 2009.

 A former UK Sportshall Champion, Cambridge Blue and Men’s Team Captain for Kingston and Poly, Humphrey is national level competitor who is just returning to fitness after an operation on his ankle.
+Although not entirely happy with recent competitions, it is great to see Humphrey jumping again and already in excess of 14 metres.

 Tom Parry